mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: What if you don't ever want to bring it back?
 You know, what if you're sitting there and staying in Europe?

 **Katagiri**: Well that is about the same.
 Even though your mind is always staying in Europe, it is the same. *[Laughter.]* Even though you come back here, it's the same – not different.
 It means you are already involved in something *after* zazen.
 That's all.
 So we shouldn't involve in this.
 Because all of Europe, and the mind, everything, is right in the middle of zazen.
 So very naturally it comes up.
-Okay?
 So all you have to do is, just be centered.

 Okay? *[He laughs.]*